-When your friend has just become single, even when you want to shake her out of her bawling, weeping, “WHY?” screaming stage; don’t.
+When your friend has just become single, even when you want to shake her out of the bawling, weeping, “WHY?” screaming stage—don’t.
 Everyone grieves differently, and not everyone realizes resilience at the same pace.
 Here’s where you put out your feelers and let your friend grieve in her own way, while injecting your badassness back into her emotional veins.

 Give Her a Grace Period